lovehhf/edx-documentation/en_us/install_operations/source/configuration/tpa/enable_tpa_edge.rst

 By default, the edX platform uses these attributes if provided by your system.

 * User identifier: ``userid``, ``urn:oid:0.9.2342.19200300.100.1.1``.
-This
-  value is not displayed to users, but is used to associate the user's edX account with the campus account.
-A user identifier is required.
+  Required.
+This value is used to associate the user's edX account with the campus account.
+It is not displayed to users.
 * Full name: ``commonName``, ``urn:oid:2.5.4.3``
 * First name: ``givenName``, ``urn:oid:2.5.4.42``
 * Last name: ``surname``, ``urn:oid:2.5.4.4``